BansheeMediaPlayer/BansheeMediaPlayer.github.io/download/development/index.markdown

   4. **Build Dependencies**

-    * Takes hours, but only needs to be done infrequently
+    * Takes very long, but only needs to be done infrequently (this process will likely take a few hours; everything from GTK+, to GStreamer, to codecs, to Mono will be built as part of it; when it's finished you'll be left with a full development environment for building and working on Banshee)

           git clone git://github.com/Dynalon/bockbuild.git
           cd bockbuild/profiles/banshee
           ./darwin.py -bvd

-This process will likely take a few hours.
-Everything from GTK+, to GStreamer, to codecs, to Mono will be built in this process.
-When it's finished you'll be left with a full development environment for building and working on Banshee.

   5. **Build Banshee**